 By Saqib Iqbal Ahmed

-The record for the most active options market debut is the 2012 listing of Facebook, now known as Meta Platforms, which saw some 360,000 contracts changing hands on the first day of trading.
+The 2012 listing of options on Facebook Inc, now known as Meta Platforms, holds the record for the most active options market debut with some 360,000 contracts changing hands on the first day of trading.

-(Reporting by Saqib Iqbal Ahmed; Editing by Richard Chang and Rosalba O'Brien)
+(Reporting by Saqib Iqbal Ahmed; Editing by Richard Chang)